harsh-sri/timer-producer-service/README.md

 http://localhost:3000/docs
 ```

+## POSTMAN Collection
+Please find the postman collection under `postman_collection` folder and import it into postman

 ## Potential Improvements
 - Cache integration to reduce the load from DB for read requests (Get Timer API)
 - Multiple broker support